AaronBunch/MazeSolver/README.md

 Almost.
 The randomly turning walker does not always find the shortest path through the loops.
 And sometimes the walker breaks the loops in such a way that there is no path from start to finish.
-So, we solve the maze twenty times (by default) and pick the shortest real solution.
+So, we solve the maze fifty times (by default) and pick the shortest real solution.

 ## Use